In this OET Writing article, we will share how you can get a high score on this sub-test. The OET Writing sub-test is unlike any other writing test.

-In the IELTS and the PTE you have to write an ‘essay’.
+In the IELTS and the PTE, you have to write an ‘essay’.
 You are given a prompt and you write according to your thoughts.
 In the OET, you do not write according to your thoughts.
 In fact, there is very little room for creativity at all.

-In the OET writing you have case notes and a task.
+In the OET Writing, you have case notes and a task.
 You need to select from the case notes according to the task, create a logical structure for your letter and then make sure that the letter is written in your own words.

 Whether you’re a nurse, doctor, dentist or physiotherapist, this blog post will show you how to write the OET sub-test to get an A (or a B)!

-The task is the most important past of the case notes.
+The task is the most important part of the case notes.
 It should be the first thing that you look at in the 5 minutes reading time.
 The Task tells you WHO you are writing to and WHY.
 By understanding the Task (who and why) you will then be able to select case notes that are relevant to the reader.

 Does the reader already know the patient or are you introducing the patient to the reader?

 Using the information in the notes, write a letter back to the referring GP, Dr Jones, detailing your findings and suggested a treatment plan.

 Using the information in the notes, write a letter to Dr Jones detailing your findings and suggested a treatment plan.